zhang020801/3DRegMamba/README.md

 ## Acknowledgments

-We compared 3DReg-Mamba with **eight** baseline registration methods .
+We compared 3DReg-Mamba with **eleven** baseline registration methods .
 The links will take you to their official repositories.

 - SyN/ANTsPy
 - NiftyReg